mfaizsyahmi/WindowNotifyOverlay_AHK2/README.md

 # WindowNotifyOverlay.ahk
-Window overlay and notification popups using HTML.
+AHK2 library for window overlay and notification popups using HTML.

 Creates a window overlay using HTML/CSS, which is then used to display notifications within the window's client area.
 Works on both AHK Gui window and other windows, including the desktop.